Coronavirus (COVID-19) Testing and Information

 News and updates regarding Doctors Care and coronavirus (COVID-19).

-Through our virtual visit app, Doctors Care Anywhere, our providers can now order testing for the coronavirus (COVID-19) for patients who are currently experiencing symptoms of the coronavirus.
+Yes!
+You can be referred to one of our regional testing sites by conducting a virtual visit using our virtual visit app, Doctors Care Anywhere.
 Testing does not occur in our centers.
 The address for our drive-thru specimen collection testing site will be shared with patients after they receive a testing order from one of our providers.
 Only patients with a scheduled appointment and official testing order will be admitted at the specimen collection site.

 If you think you have been exposed to the coronavirus (COVID-19) and have developed symptoms such as fever, cough or difficulty breathing, we encourage you to speak with a Doctors Care provider using the Doctors Care Anywhere virtual urgent care app.
 To prevent exposure to others, please do not come into a center.

-Take the following steps to get healthy and protect those around you:
+Take the following steps monitor your health and protect those around you:

 Yes.
 Only patients with a scheduled appointment will be admitted at the collection sites.
-Appointments are made once a provider issues you a testing order.
+Appointments are obtained by conducting a virtual visit with one of Doctors Care providers, and a provider issues you a testing order.

-If you meet appropriate criteria for a testing order, our Doctor Care testing team will contact you with instructions for how to prepare and what to expect at the specimen collection site.
+If you meet criteria for a testing order, our Doctors Care testing team will contact you with instructions on what to expect at the specimen collection site.
+There is nothing to prepare before being testing.

-If you qualified for testing, it is reasonable to think you may be at risk for the coronavirus (COVID-19).
-While you are waiting for your test results, you must isolate yourself at home.
+If you received testing, it is reasonable to think you may be at risk for the coronavirus (COVID-19).
+While you are waiting for your test results, you must quarantine yourself at home and away from others.
 Please refer to https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/ for information on how to care for yourself at home and minimize exposure risks to family or friends.

 The CDC provides up-to-date guidance on isolation duration based on certain criteria, please refer to the links below for guidelines when considering these questions.